What is a Peptic Ulcer?

 Overall prevalence rates have decreased greatly over the last several decades.
 This is mainly due to the constant exposure to risk factors, such as Nonsteroidal Anti-Inflammatory Drug (NSAID) consumption and ageing.

-What are the Symptoms of Peptic Ulcers?
+Symptoms of Peptic Ulcer

 -